KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 In rare cases,
 certain hypostases —
-L1, L5, L0 —
+L3 and L4
+(and, in exceptional drift conditions, L2) —
-may ripple across universes,
+may operate across universes,
-especially when aligned with fields
-of extreme centropy or entropy.
+carrying pattern, memory, and archetypal function
+between distinct cosmological fields.

 But permanence is not the norm.
 All forms shift.